 15. Use a Substitute

 Consider Pre-Seed if you continue produce little cervical mucus.
 Most personal lubricants are not sperm friendly.
-Pre-seed is designed as a fertility aid and mimic cervical mucus.
+Pre-seed mimics cervical mucus and acts as a fertility aid.
 If you take fertility drugs or medication which causes a lack of egg white mucus then it’s a great alternative.
 You can check out our reviews of the best fertility lubricants here.

 16. Limit Dairy

 If you eat a lot of dairy it may be affecting your cervical mucus.
-Dairy is known to thicken your cervical mucus making it harder for sperm to swim through.
-It’s an acidic food to eat and may the lower pH of your cervical mucus.
-If you are worried about calcium you can eat more whole grains and leafy vegetables.
+Dairy foods will thicken your cervical mucus making it harder for sperm to swim through.
+It’s acidic to eat and may the lower pH of your cervical mucus.
+Eat more whole grains and leafy vegetables if you are worried about your calcium intake.
 A calcium supplement can also help make your mucus the perfect pH for sperm.

 17. Stop Smoking

 You probably already know it’s best to stop smoking when trying for a baby.
 Smoking dehydrates the body and can reduce the amount of mucus you make.
 A study has shown that nicotine levels can be found in the cervical mucus of women.
-Not only is this a bad start for baby but it may be linked to increasing rates of cervical cancer.
+Not only is this a bad start for baby but increases your chance of getting cervical cancer.

 18. Watch out for Chemicals

-Unfortunately our everyday lives are filled with chemicals.
+Our everyday lives are filled with chemicals.
 These can affect your body and play havoc with you hormones.
 A hormone imbalance can lead to a lack of cervical mucus or even effect your ovulation.
-Products which are heavily scented such as cosmetics, perfumes deodorants, candles or air fresheners are the worst offenders.
+The worst offenders are heavily scented products such as cosmetics, perfumes deodorants, candles or air fresheners.
 Try switching to natural products where you can.

 19. Cut Out Caffeine